Workshops

-The principle of self-trust is at the heart of what is damaged by traumatic experience, and restoring it is at the heart of recovery.
+The principle of self-trust is at the heart of what is damaged by traumatic experience, and restoring it is at the heart of recover

-Lilly’s teaching practice, Body Song Yoga, has evolved out of her training in the Kripalu Yoga tradition, the Trauma-Sensitive Yoga model as developed by Bessel Van der Kolk, and the principles of Body-Mind Centering.
-Since 2007, she has brought yoga to studios, private homes, libraries, churches, homeless shelters, kindergarten classrooms, bachelorette parties, prisons, juvenile detention centers, board retreats, birth blessings, nursing homes, veterans’ hospitals, rehabs, and crisis stabilization centers.
+My yoga teaching practice, Body Song Yoga, evolved out of my training in the Kripalu Yoga tradition, the Trauma-Sensitive Yoga model as developed by Bessel Van der Kolk, and the principles of Body-Mind Centering.
+Since 2007, I have brought yoga to studios, private homes, libraries, churches, homeless shelters, kindergarten classrooms, bachelorette parties, prisons, juvenile detention centers, board retreats, birth blessings, nursing homes, veterans’ hospitals, rehabs, and crisis stabilization centers.

-She currently leads Embodied Expression retreats, which combines creative writing and trauma-sensitive yoga to empower students to move towards greater clarity, self-trust, and healing.
+I sometimes lead Embodied Expression retreats, which combine creative writing and trauma-sensitive yoga to empower students to move towards greater clarity, self-trust, and healing.
+Join my mailing list here to stay tuned to those offerings or contact me at nightteachermusic@gmail.com if you would like me to lead a retreat at your studio or place of work.

-She also offers Principles of Trauma-Sensitive Yoga workshops for yoga teachers, therapists, and educators interested in understanding the foundations of this practice and how it can be integrated into their personal and professional work.
+I also offer Principles of Trauma-Sensitive Yoga workshops for yoga teachers, therapists, and educators interested in understanding the foundations of this practice and how it can be integrated into their personal and professional work.
+Contact me at nightteachermusic@gmail.com if you would like me to lead a workshop at your studio or place of work!

 More about Embodied Expression: